Getting to know your users

 You might choose to lean on something like the Bitcoin Wallet UI Kit, which gives you several components that you can piece together for a specific use case.
 This would allow you to prototype rapidly and get a feel for if the UI flow makes sense before committing to more detailed designs.

-Next, we will cover creating a new wallet.
+Next, we will cover common user flows.